rediscovery-io/remo-python/README.md

 *Integration from code*

-- **Easily visualize and browse images, predictions and annotations**
+- **Easily visualize and browse** images, predictions and annotations
-- **Flexibility in slicing data, without moving it around**: you can create virtual train/test/splits, have data in different folders or even select specific images using tags
+- **Flexibility in slicing data**, without moving it around: you can create virtual train/test/splits, have data in different folders or even select specific images using tags
-- Allows for a **more standardized interface across different tasks**
+- Allows for a more **standardized code interface across tasks**

 <br/>